MeFi Community Guidelines

 Be aware of your privilege

 Recognize your own positioning.
 Be aware of how much space you are occupying in a discussion and avoid exclusionary or insensitive statements that can harm or alienate other people.
-In a conversation where you're in a privileged group, take active care to avoid making it about yourself or diverting the topic (intentionally or accidentally) particularly where systemic power is involved (race, class, gender, etc).
+Take active care to avoid making a conversation about yourself or diverting the topic (intentionally or accidentally) particularly where systemic power is involved (race, class, gender, etc).
 Remember that each person has different stakes and direct experience in a conversation.
 Read more about the impact of belonging to a dominant group here.

 Be mindful of microaggressions